Are you an advisor? Go to Unbiased Pro

 Is Wyoming a good place to retire?

-According to data from the U.S. Census Bureau in 2020, Wyoming had a population of approximately 577,000 people, with over 15% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau in 2024, Wyoming had a population of approximately 588,000 people, with over 19% of the population being 65 years of age or older.

-Like many states, Wyoming has no specific retirement age that is mandated by law.
-This means that individuals are free to retire whenever they choose, as long as they are able to financially support themselves.
+This means that individuals are free to retire whenever they choose, as long as they can financially support themselves.
 However, there are some age-related benefits and considerations for retirees in Wyoming:

 • Social Security benefits: The earliest age at which you can begin receiving Social Security benefits is 62, but if you delay taking benefits, your monthly payments will increase.
 Full retirement age (FRA) is between 66 and 67, depending on your birth year.
 Delaying benefits until after FRA can result in even higher monthly payments.